Lucius S. Blake: Political career

 Politically, Blake was originally a member of the Democratic Party and cast his first vote for Andrew Jackson.
-As a Democrat, he a member of Racine's village board in 1844, and then served as county treasurer in 1845, following his father's term in that office.
+As a Democrat, he was a member of Racine's village board in 1844, and then served as county treasurer in 1845, following his father's term in that office.
 He joined the Free Soil Party when it split from the Democrats in the late 1840s over the issue of slavery, and then joined the Republican Party when it was organized in the 1850s.
 After Racine became a city, he served as city railroad commissioner in 1860 and then served as a member of the city council in 1869, 1871, 1873, 1874, and 1877.

 At the outbreak of the American Civil War, he was appointed provost marshal and draft commissioner at Camp Utley in Racine, and managed the first draft in the state of Wisconsin.
 He ran for mayor of Racine in 1862, but was defeated by Alvin Raymond.
 He was chosen as a delegate to the 1872 Republican National Convention, and served as a presidential elector for James A. Garfield, in 1880.

 He was elected to the Wisconsin State Assembly in 1870, running on the Republican Party ticket.
 He represented Racine County's first Assembly district, which then comprised just the city of Racine.
 He served in the 24th Wisconsin Legislature but was then defeated running for re-election in 1871.

 He ran again for mayor of Racine in 1878 and 1879, but was defeated on both attempts.
 At the time, he was described as the largest individual taxpayer in the city.

 He died of a sudden heart failure at his home in Racine, on November 4, 1894.
 He was described as a millionaire at the time of his death.